Dena Hernandez

 Home After 13 Years

-Dena became the first woman released from prison under our new initiative #TogetherHome.
-This initiative is raising awareness about the unique challenges incarcerated women face, and supporting prosecutors to safely bring women home from prison.
+Dena became the first woman released from prison under our new initiative #TogetherHome, which shines a light on the unique challenges incarcerated women face and supports prosecutors in safely bringing them home.